sandeepseeram-techfirst/intel_mlops_certification/MLOps_Engineering/ML_Systems_Engineering.md

 #### Churn prediction
 entails forecasting the moment when a particular customer or employee is likely to discontinue their usage of your products or services, allowing you to implement suitable strategies to retain them.
 This predictive analysis is not limited to customers but extends to employees as well.

+#### Higher Latecy
+higher latency might also mean higher throughput.
+If you process 10 queries at a time and it takes 10 ms to run a batch, the average latency is still 10 ms but the throughput is now 10 times higher—1,000 queries/second.

+If you process 50 queries at a time and it takes 20 ms to run a batch, the average latency now is 20 ms and the throughput is 2,500 queries/second.